 At some point, everyone suffers from procrastination, i.e. not doing what you are supposed to do now.
 Social networks like Facebook, YouTube, or games are the most common time sinks and causes for procrastination while you’re on the computer.
 Maybe your wallpaper can help a little.

 Idea: Place tools and advice for fighting procrastination and distractions right onto your desktop.

 Purpose: Help you stay on track with your work.

 Alex Vermeer created a Guide for Defeating Procrastination, which you can download as a productive desktop wallpaper.

-The Girl Who Was Plugged iN customized an image she discovered online to create a wallpaper with rules for a creative life.
+The Girl Who Was Plugged iN customized an image she discovered online to create a.
 It serves as a wonderful reminder of what you should be doing, rather than to procrastinate.